-Dane County Housing Authority is a public housing agency in Monona, Wisconsin that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Dane County Housing Authority is a Public Housing Agency in Monona, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Dane County Housing Authority serves Dane County.

 The Dane County Housing Authority (DCHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 The waiting list was last open for one day in August 2015, and before that for two months in 2007.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applications were accepted online only.
 Duplicate forms were not accepted.

 Selected applicants were placed on the waiting list by random lottery.

 The DCHA stated that if an applicant has been placed onto the waiting list, they won't be informed of their status or position number.

 Once an applicant's name has reached the top of the list, they will be notified by mail.